,

 AI-generated art is spreading through the internet like wildfire.
 Twitch streamers create entertaining content while journalists ponder AI creations through commentary and satire.
 Despite the widespread conversation, the trend has received a mixed reception.

-Conversations surrounding art ownership and plagiarism are only a few of the concerns artists have as their work becomes compromised by AI art generators.
-Let’s analyze the debate about AI-generated art and whether there’s a resolution on the horizon.
+Conversations surrounding art ownership and plagiarism are only a few of the concerns artists have as their work is compromised by AI art generators.
+Each business should consider its unique needs and public stance when deciding whether to use or avoid AI art.
+That said, it helps to know how AI-generated art could help and where it could harm the company or individual.

 The Diminishing of Human Accomplishment